Helixan/helixan/README.md

 # &mdash; @Helixan

 Hi, I am Helixian.
 While I enjoy many different languages, Java is the one I am most fluent in as well as the first language that I learned.
 I learned how to code in 2017 as well as started to teach others how to code starting in 2020.
 I am currently in college majoring in Math, Computer Science, and Computer Security.
 I enjoy problem solving and scaling solutions to function on large scales.
-I am especially good at finding logic errors and inefficencies in code as well as implementing fast and effective solutions.
+I am especially good at finding logic errors and inefficiencies in code as well as implementing fast and effective solutions.
 <br>
 ### Interests
 - Cryptography